-Spatial ability of an individual comes to play when the user performs the task of navigation in information space.
-For instance, authors of an information space possess a semantic structure of information pieces that primarily resides in their mind.
+The spatial ability of an individual comes to play when the user performs the task of navigation in information space.
+For instance, authors of an information space possess a semantic structure of information pieces that primarily reside in their minds.
 The virtual space that is created by unifying these models of one or more authors is not more than a transient representation of the whole information.
-A reader or information seeker, when comes to interact with the intermediate representation, tries to develop another mental model based on what is seen or found through the navigation.
-It is believed that if the information nodes are related spatially in some extent, both the authors and readers develop a space out of these nodes where they start navigating, unconsciously, during developing or traversing the virtual model (e.g. a WWW site).
-The shape of this space depends on the individual's various cognitive abilities where spatial ability is, presumably, the principal component (Benyon & Murray, 1993).
+A reader or information seeker, when he/she comes to interact with the intermediate representation, tries to develop another mental model based on what is seen or found through the navigation.
+It is believed that if the information nodes are related spatially in some extent, both the authors and readers develop a space out of these nodes where they start navigating, unconsciously, during developing or traversing the virtual model (e.g., a WWW site).
+The shape of this space depends on the individual's various cognitive abilities where spatial ability is, presumably, the principal component (Benyon and Murray, 1993).

 Based on the model, a user tries to predict the hidden surfaces or parts of the space.
 Dillon (1991), in his article on readers' model on academic articles, showed results that support the existence of such a predictive model in each reader's mind during interaction with paper or digital journal articles.
-The accuracy of this prediction depends on how the reader design the structure based on experience and various cognitive abilities.
-Our principal focus is on finding the influence of user's spatial ability in creating such a model and how information can be presented to user so that the user can predict the original structure of information better and, essentially, enjoys effective navigation.
+The accuracy of this prediction depends on how the reader designs the structure based on his/her experiences and various cognitive abilities.
+Our principal focus is on finding the influence of the user's spatial ability in creating such a model and how information can be presented to the user so that the user can predict the original structure of information better and, essentially, enjoy effective navigation.

-5 Navigation and Spatial Organization of Information
+5 Navigation and spatial organisation of information

-Background studies, such as those by Allen (1998), show that spatial organization of information visualization helps in learning and memory.
-As short term memory plays a key role in navigation sessions (Hewett, 1998), spatial organization of information, eventually, results in better navigation in information space.
-Again, long-term memory encapsulates experiences and habits in human brain (Tulving, 1983; Coone & Fisher, 1998).
-Chen (2000) identified experience with the system as the main factor for lost less navigation.
-Taken as a whole, spatial organization of information has received much focus in finding the exact relation between spatial ability and conceptualization of information space.
-Stanney et al. (1995) found that visual mediators, such as 2D and 3D organization of information, remove the discrimination of mental models between people with low and people with high spatial ability.
-Similar results were found where Allen (1998) showed that it was not the high spatial people, but rather those with low spatial ability who got benefited from the spatial representation of information.
-Some of Allen's result was interesting where high spatial people's performance degraded due to the presence of spatial layout of information.
-Höök & Dahlbäck (1997) also studied that visual momentum in information space helps with low spatial people.
-It is still not established firmly that how exactly high spatial people affected by spatial representation of information.
+Background studies, such as those by Allen (1998), show that spatial organisation of information visualisation helps in learning and memory.
+As short-term memory plays a key role in navigation sessions (Hewett, 1998), spatial organisation of information, eventually, results in better navigation in information space.
+Again, long-term memory encapsulates experiences and habits in the human brain (Tulving, 1983; Coone and Fisher, 1998).
+Chen (2000) identified experience with the system as the main factor for lost-less navigation.
+Taken as a whole, spatial organisation of information has received much focus on finding the exact relation between spatial ability and conceptualisation of information space.
+Stanney and Salvendy (1995) found that visual mediators, such as 2D and 3D organisations of information, remove the discrimination of mental models between people with low and people with high spatial ability.
+Similar results were found where Allen (1998) showed that it was not the people with high spatial ability, but rather those with low spatial ability who got benefited from the spatial representation of information.
+One of Allen's interesting results was where high spatial people's performance degraded due to the presence of spatial layout of information.
+Höök and Dahlbäck (1997) also studied that visual momentum in information space helps with low spatial people.
+It is still not established firmly how high spatial people are affected exactly by the spatial representation of information.

-In the next section we discuss on the framework that is designed to find answers to these questions.
-We choose the World Wide Web as the information space for navigation because of its complexity and enormosity.
+In the next section, we discuss the framework that is designed to find answers to these questions.
+We choose the World Wide Web as the information space for navigation because of its complexity and enormity.